 On the Internet Bonsai Club, Yvonne Graubaek showed us a nice shohin communis juniper that was collected off a cliff in Sweden about 5 years ago.
 This is a wonderful little yamadori shohin Bonsai that she has cultivated.
 She kindly gave me permission to use this photo (the photo was taken by her son, Kristian Graubaek, see above).

 Yamadori Ponderosa Pine before.
 Tree after collection from Rocky Mountains (in a training pot when purchased in 2004).
 18 cm.

 Yamadori Ponderosa Pine after.
 Tree after first styling.
 More refined styling to follow.
 Trunk will be tilted more to the right and apex brought back more to the left to make the tree more upright.

+Written by: John Romano.
 "My first experience with plants was at 4 years old- helping my Italian Grandfather plant seeds and later pruning apple, pear and fig trees in the garden.
 This was my first 'crossing path' with trees.
-In 1975 I started to 'play' with bonsai.
+In 1975 I started to 'play' with Bonsai.
 It was more like creating a morgue for trees!
 After this first foray in futility, I stumbled upon some good books and finally found New England Bonsai Gardens (then in South Natick) and my passion was rooted.
-I've had many teachers over the years - in single courses and workshops - as well as more extensive learning relationships with Kenji Miyata at New England Bonsai Gardens and a short study period at Taisho en in Shizuoka, Japan with shohin bonsai master, Nobuichi Urushibata.
-I have been teaching bonsai classes and private students at New England Bonsai Gardens since 2000. " - Please visit his website for more information, or read his Bonsai artist profile; John Romano.
+I've had many teachers over the years - in single courses and workshops - as well as more extensive learning relationships with Kenji Miyata at New England Bonsai Gardens and a short study period at Taisho en in Shizuoka, Japan with shohin Bonsai master, Nobuichi Urushibata.
+I have been teaching Bonsai classes and private students at New England Bonsai Gardens since 2000. " - Please visit his website for more information, or read his Bonsai artist profile; John Romano.